Adam-Jimenez/notes-technical-analysis/4-BasicConceptsOfTrend.md

 # Trend has three classifications

-In additino to having three directions, trend is usually broken down into the three categories mentioned in the previous chapter.
+In addition to having three directions, trend is usually broken down into the three categories mentioned in the previous chapter.
 Those three categories are the major, intermediate and near term trends.
 In reality, there are almost an infinite number of trends interacting with one another, from the very short term trends covering minutes and hours to superlong trends lasting 50 or 100 years.
 Most technicians, however, limit trend classification to three.
 There is a certain amount of ambiguity, however, as to how different analysts define each trend.